City-of-Memphis-Wastewater/mulch/README.md

-# wsmx — Workspace Manager CLI
+# mulch — Workspace Factory CLI

-`wsmx` is a lightweight, project-agnostic CLI tool to scaffold and manage workspace directories for any Python project.
+`mulch` is a lightweight, project-agnostic CLI tool to scaffold and generate workspace directories for any Python project.
 It bootstraps a standardized workspace folder structure and configuration files inside your project directory.